Characterizations of Toric Varieties via Polarized Endomorphisms: Introduction

 Let $(X,\Delta)$ be a log pair.
 The {\it complexity} $c = c(X,\Delta)$ of $(X,\Delta)$ is defined as

 see Definition \ref{def-comp}.
-Brown, ${\rm M}^c$Kernan, Svaldi and Zong (\cite{BMSZ}) recently give a geometric characterization of toric varieties involving the complexity; see \cite[Theorem 1.2]{BMSZ} or Theorem \ref{thm-bmsz}.
+Brown, ${\rm M}^c$Kernan, Svaldi and Zong recently gave a geometric characterization of toric varieties involving the complexity; see \cite[Theorem 1.2]{BMSZ} or Theorem \ref{thm-bmsz}.
 Their result is a special case of a conjecture of Shokurov, which is stated in the relative case (cf.~\cite{Sho}).
-A simple version of their result shows that {\it if $(X,\Delta)$ is a log canonical pair such that $\Delta$ is reduced, $-(K_X + \Delta)$ is nef and the complexity $c(X,\Delta)\le 0$, then $(X,\Delta)$ is a toric pair}; see Theorem \ref{thm-bmsz} and Remark \ref{rmk-comp}.
+A simple version of their result shows that {\it if $(X,\Delta)$ is a log canonical pair such that $\Delta$ is reduced, $-(K_X + \Delta)$ is nef, and $c(X,\Delta)$ is non-positive, then $(X,\Delta)$ is a toric pair}; see Theorem \ref{thm-bmsz} and Remark \ref{rmk-comp}.

-We show that the complexity condition of \cite{BMSZ} holds true for the following case.
 A finite surjective morphism $h : Y \to Z$ between normal varieties is {\it quasi-\'etale} if $h$ is \'etale outside a codimension-$2$ subset of $Z$.
+We show that the complexity condition of \cite[Theorem 1.2]{BMSZ} holds true in the following case.

-\begin{theorem} Let $X$ be a normal projective variety which is smooth in codimension-$2$, and $D\subset X$ a reduced divisor such that: \begin{itemize} \item[(i)] there is a Weil $\Q$-divisor $\Gamma$ such that the pair $(X, \Gamma)$ has only klt singularities; \item[(ii)] there is a polarized endomorphism $f:X\to X$ such that $f^{-1}(D)=D$ and $f|_{X\backslash D}$ is quasi-\'etale; \item[(iii)] the algebraic fundamental group $\pi_1^{\alg}(X_{\reg})$ of the smooth locus $X_{\reg}$ of $X$ is trivial (this holds when $X$ is smooth and rationally connected); and \item[(iv)] the irregularity $q(X) = h^1(X, \mathcal{O}_X) = 0$ (this holds when $X$ is rationally connected). \end{itemize} Then the complexity $c(X,D)\le 0$. \end{theorem}
+\begin{theorem} Let $X$ be a normal projective variety which is smooth in codimension $2$, and $D\subset X$ a reduced divisor such that \begin{itemize} \item[(i)] there is a Weil $\Q$-divisor $\Gamma$ such that the pair $(X, \Gamma)$ has only klt singularities; \item[(ii)] there is a polarized endomorphism $f:X\to X$ such that $D$ is $f^{-1}$-invariant and $f|_{X\backslash D}$ is quasi-\'etale; \item[(iii)] the algebraic fundamental group $\pi_1^{\alg}(X_{\reg})$ of the smooth locus $X_{\reg}$ of $X$ is trivial (this holds when $X$ is smooth and rationally connected); and \item[(iv)] the irregularity $q(X) := h^1(X, \mathcal{O}_X)$ is zero (this holds when $X$ is rationally connected). \end{itemize} Then the complexity $c(X,D)$ is non-positive. \end{theorem}